OUTDOOR & EXPERIENTIAL EDUCATION

-The Duke of Edinburgh International Award, allows students to develop a range of skills such as navigation, camp craft, meal preparation & outdoor cooking.
-As well as developing resilience, perseverance, teamwork and leadership amongst its participants.
-The program has students complete three levels; Bronze, Silver and Gold.
-For each of these components students will learn a skill, take part in a physical activity and offer their time to a service project.
-As students progress through the award the length of time they must spend on this will increase.
+The Duke of Edinburgh International Award allows students to develop a range of skills such as navigation, camp craft, meal preparation & outdoor cooking as well as developing resilience, perseverance, teamwork and leadership amongst its participants.
+The program has students complete three levels: Bronze, Silver and Gold.
+For each of these components, students will learn a skill, take part in a physical activity and offer their time to a service project.
+As students progress through the award, the length of time they must spend on it will increase.

-Finally in order to complete the award the students must take part in an adventurous Journey, in the past they have included kayaking, hiking and cycling expeditions.
+Finally, in order to complete the award, the students must take part in an adventurous journey.
+In the past the journeys have included kayaking, hiking and cycling expeditions.
 These journeys are a real test of the skills and determination of each student.

 Co-Curricular Outdoor Activities